melektron/offline_academy/README.md

 Currently supported browsers:

 - Chromium-based browsers
+- Firefox

+> Firefox and Chromium (and some other browsers) have mostly compatible extension systems (with manifest and layout), so these all work with one single build
+>
-(Support for others should be trivial to implement, feel free to add it in a PR)
+> Support for others should be trivial to implement as well, as it would simply require the content scripts to be executed on a target webpage.
+Feel free to add it in a PR.

 Currently supported websites: